-The following organisations were eligible to apply:
+The following organisations are eligible to apply:

-- An Australian entity or partnership incorporated under the Corporations Act 2001(Cth).
+- an Australian entity or partnership incorporated under the Corporations Act 2001(Cth)

-- A council (as defined in the NSW Local Government Act 1993), regional organisation of councils or other, local government-controlled organisation.
+- a council (as defined in the NSW Local Government Act 1993), regional organisation of councils or other, local government-controlled organisation.

-- A state government entity.
+- a state government entity

-- An Australian research institution can be a tertiary education institution, a government agency established for research, a cooperative research centre, an institute or centre of research or a privately owned and accredited research facility.
+- an Australian research institution can be a tertiary education institution, a government agency established for research, a cooperative research centre, an institute or centre of research or a privately owned and accredited research facility.
 Consultancies are not considered to be research institutes for this grant program.
-Note that privately owned research facilities must provide evidence of accreditation (e.g. National Association of Testing Authorities, Australia, or similar).
+Note that privately owned research facilities must provide evidence of accreditation (e.g. National Association of Testing Authorities, Australia, or similar)

-- A non-government/not-for-profit organisation (must comply with the ATO's definition) with an established legal status, or those without legal status that can have grant funds administered by another organisation with legal status.
+- a non-government/not-for-profit organisation (must comply with the ATO's definition) with an established legal status, or those without legal status that can have grant funds administered by another organisation with legal status.